cometchat/cometchat-sample-app-flutter/README.md

 <br>

-CometChat Flutter Sample App (built using CometChat UI Kit) is a fully functional messaging app capable of one-on-one (private) and group messaging.
-This sample app enables users to send text and multimedia messages like images, videos, and documents.
-To see all the information, simply [click here](https://www.cometchat.com/docs/v4/flutter-uikit/overview).
+The CometChat Flutter Sample App, created with the CometChat UI Kit, is a comprehensive communication platform.
+It offers both messaging and calling features, supporting one-on-one (private) and group interactions.
+Users can exchange text and multimedia messages, including images, videos, and documents, as well as initiate audio and video calls.
+To access all the details, please [click here](https://www.cometchat.com/docs/v4/flutter-uikit/overview).
 <br/>
 <hr/>